wlaur/encomp/docs/usage.rst

 The CoolProp library supports vector inputs, which means that multiple inputs can be evaluated at the same time.
 The inputs must be instances of :py:class:`encomp.units.Quantity` with one-dimensional Numpy arrays as magnitude.
-All inputs must be the same length (or a single value).
+All inputs must be the same length (or a single scalar value).

 .. code-block:: python